Prisons in India: Occupancy rate

 One of the primary reasons for the overcrowding of prisons is the pendency of court cases.
-As on March 31, 2016, more than 3 crore cases are pending in various courts, and two of every three prison inmates in the country are under trials.
+As on March 31, 2016, more than 30 million cases were pending in various courts, and two of every three prison inmates in the country are under trials.
 The 4,19,623 prisoners of 2015, for example, included 2,82,076 under trials, or 67%, according to NCRB data.
 Some other causes for big pre-trial population are corruption, role of police, prosecutors, and judiciary.
 Indian police system is heavily understaffed and underpaid.
 It contributes to high detainees population since there are less officials for accused prisoners to accompany them to court.
 So, their date for hearing keeps getting pushed back.
 Prosecutors in India are also substantially burdened.
 There are many vacant assistant posts, but no incentive has been made to fill those posts to fast track the process.
 Judiciary department also contributes to such extensiveness of pre-trial detainees.
 There is a back log of 30 million cases in India.
 With so many cases to handle, the number of judges in India is comparatively very low.
 There are only 10.5 judges on average per every million people.
 Many of the pre- trial detainees are poor and underprivileged.
 Even though for some of them bail is approved, they still cannot get out because they do not have the money or resources to payout the bail.
 Many of detainees are also uneducated and completely unaware of their rights.
 About 71% of pre-trial detainees are illiterate and do not even have a high school diploma.